No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 People love these gummies because they have an authentic fruit taste.

-These gummies are made from fruit pure and are considered a healthy snack because they contain pure fruit puree (paste).
-They also contain collagen and Vitamin C.
+These gummies are made from fruit and are considered a healthy snack because they contain pure fruit puree (paste).
+They also contain collagen and vitamin C.

-Kids love these gummies because they are tasty and come in sour as well as sweet varieties.
+Kids love these gummies because they’re tasty and come in both sweet and sour varieties.

 Check prices and availability here